mhbeals/mhwood.github.io/histories/ca.md

 ### Consulted Libraries

-Digitisation began in 2005 with grants to: University of California, Riverside; University of Florida (UF) Libraries, Gainesville; University of Kentucky Libraries, Lexington; the New York Public Library, New York City; the University of Utah, Salt Lake City; and the Library of Virginia, Richmond.
+Digitisation began in 2005 with grants to: University of California, Riverside; University of Florida Libraries, Gainesville; University of Kentucky Libraries, Lexington; the New York Public Library, New York City; the University of Utah, Salt Lake City; and the Library of Virginia, Richmond.
 This initial round of funding, covering newspapers from 1900 to 1910, concluded in 2007.
 The programme has since continued